GPs and Emergency Treatment

 Shout 85258 is a free, confidential, 24/7 text messaging support service for anyone who is struggling to cope.
 By texting the word ‘SHOUT’ to 85258 you will start a conversation with a trained Shout Volunteer, who will text you back and forth, sharing only what you feel comfortable with.

-North Staffordshire Wellbeing Service
+Staffordshire and Stoke-on-Trent Wellbeing Service

 Beat - Beating Eating Disorders